 Paja Kongressi is the congress wing of Solo Sokos Hotel Torni Tampere, one of the city’s landmark buildings, opened in 2014.
 Paja Kongressi is located in an impressive turn-of-the-century locomotive depot next to Tampere Railway Station.
 The distance from Tampere Hall to Paja Kongressi is only 350 meters.

-Opening, Trade Fair, Conference, Daycase Stage, Nighttime Showcases (Theatre Stage, Regional Stage), Film Screenings
+Opening, Trade Fair, Conference, Daycase Stage, Nighttime Showcases (Theatre Stage, Northern Connections), Film Screenings

 Tullikamari Cultural Center